GeertenRijsdijk/Theorie/README.md

     - **/code/algorithms/simann.py**: contains code for the simulated annealing algorithm.
   - **/code/classes**: contains code for the classes of the project.
     - **/code/classes/grid_class.py**: contains code for the Grid class.
+  - **/code/visualize.py**: contains code for the visualization of the project.
+  - **/code/output.py**: contains code for the writing of results to csv.
 - **/data**: contains the data of the layouts of the projects.

 ## Authors